-5.1.7.
-Identification of Endpoints where SACM Components Reside
+6.1.7.
+Identification of Endpoints where SACM Components Reside the assertion will contain identifying attributes of two endpoints.
+(TODO: Discuss what this information is for.)

 Every information element needs identifying attributes of its producer's endpoint.
 (TODO: Provide normative language.
 SHOULD?
 MUST?)